 After complaints that a BANKSETA learnership advert designed by clueless Kelly Recruitment, in which they omitted stipend and vital information was unfair, not pro-poor and against the best interests of the public – the ad was swiftly removed and hastily replaced by red faced and defensive Kelly Recruitment.
 Kelly offered defensive excuses for their lack of professionalism and non compliance with values enshrined in our Constitution.

 BANKSETA Fails to Account for Unlawful Recruitment Practices

 ARRESTED SKILLS DEVELOPMENT

-BANKSETA indiscriminantly uses social media to foist unfair recruitment practices on vulnerable youth.
+BANKSETA indiscriminately uses social media to foist unfair recruitment practices on vulnerable youth.

-They abuse their position of authority to perpetuate poverty and income inequality by not ensuring that their sector conforms to the Constitution and accreditation standards.
+They abuse positions of authority to perpetuate poverty and income inequality.
+They fail to ensure their sector conforms to the Constitution and accreditation standards.

 BANKSETA allows recruitment adverts that: